Practice ADLs, IADLs, and daily life skills with clear visuals, simple steps, progress tracking, and printable supports.

 Filmed 2014 — Erica’s maiden name appears in this video.

-Erica also runs Rooted in Function, her private practice in Montgomery County, MD — in-home and community-based therapy for adults navigating TBI, Parkinson’s, ADHD, vision challenges, and more.
+Erica also runs Rooted in Function, her private in-home and community-based OT practice in Montgomery County, MD for adults navigating TBI, Parkinson’s, ADHD, vision challenges, cognitive rehab, and more.